Computation of conformal invariants: Rings with piecewise smooth boundaries

-Then $K \colon (0,1)\to(0,\infty)$ is an increasing homeomorphism and $E \colon (0,1)\to(1,\pi/2)$ is a decreasing homeomorphism.
+Then $K \colon (0,1)\to(\pi/2,\infty)$ is an increasing homeomorphism and $E \colon (0,1)\to(1,\pi/2)$ is a decreasing homeomorphism.
 The decreasing homeomorphism $\mu\colon (0,1)\to(0,\infty)$ is defined by

-The basic properties of these functions can be found in \cite{avv,bf,olbc}.
+The basic properties of these functions can be found in \cite{hkv,avv,bf,olbc}.
 For example, it follows from~\cite[(5.2)]{avv} for $0<r<1$ that

 In the numerical calculations in this paper, we compute the values of $\mu(r)$ through~\eqref{mu} where the values of ${K}(r)$ and ${K}'(r)$ are computed by the MATLAB function \verb|ellipke|.
-Since $0<r<1$ and $r'=\sqrt{1-r^2}$, we can show that
+Since $0<r<1$ and $r'=\sqrt{1-r^2}$, it readily follows that

 Thus, when $r$ is too close to $0$, we can use the first formula in~\eqref{eq:mu-r-double} to get accurate results with MATLAB function \verb|ellipke|.
 When $r$ is very close to $1$, we use the second formula in~\eqref{eq:mu-r-double}.